A robust methodology for long-term sustainability evaluation of Machine Learning models: Introduction

 Although many researchers and companies have made it a habit to report efficiency figures and comparisons (e.g., in terms of emitted $CO_2$), we identify two major pitfalls in how this is done in the literature:

-\begin{itemize} \item The authors measure what is effectively the sustainability of the environmental impacts of the experiments, rather than the AI system itself or its lifecycle.
-This is generally caused by directly measuring efficiency on sterile, experiment-focused train-evaluation pipelines, such as directly measuring the emitted $CO_2$ in train-test holdout experiments or cross-validation procedures. \item Authors measure sustainability in such a way that is not model-agnostic; this is often biased towards popular batch-oriented methodologies in basic classification tasks and data environments, which are all but the norm in current real-world applications of ML. \end{itemize}
+\begin{itemize} \item \textbf{Experiment-bound sustainability assessment}: Authors and development teams measure what is effectively the sustainability of the environmental impacts of the experiments, rather than the AI system itself or its lifecycle.
+This is generally caused by directly measuring efficiency on research, experiment-focused train-evaluation pipelines, such as directly measuring the emitted $CO_2$ in individual train-test holdout experiments or cross-validation procedures. \item \textbf{Generalizability of the evaluation protocol}: sustainability is measured in such a way that is not model-agnostic, often biased towards popular neural network and batch-oriented methodologies in content generation (e.g. generative LLMs) or classification tasks; several of the proposed standards mention concepts like ``per-token'' or ``per-epoch'' environmental costs, indicators only applicable to a fraction of the real-world ML tasks and models \cite{une0086}. \end{itemize}

-In this research, our focus is to provide a fair and reliable evaluation ground for the \textit{long-term} sustainability of models, in a way that is both standardised, reliable, and representative of real-world long-term usage of deployed ML pipelines.
-To demonstrate the actual applicability of the protocol and its applicability beyond short-term sustainability and batch learning approaches, we put a special focus on the compatibility of evaluation of batch (offline) approaches and streaming (online) approaches; because the latter can operate by design in evolving and incremental data settings, the applicability of our protocol to them proves its suitability for long-term sustainability evaluation.
+In this research, we set the foundations for a fair and reliable evaluation ground for the \textit{long-term} sustainability of models, in a way that is standardised, reliable, model-agnostic and representative of real-world long-term usage of deployed ML pipelines.
+Our proposal is centered on indicators related to the greenhouse emissions of the models themselves, and is based on several reasonable assumptions: 1) a model's sustainability depends not only on its theoretical complexity, but its ability to adapt to and leverage new data, 2) models perform inference on a superset of the eventual training data, even if development/optimization experiments are ``frozen in time'', and 3) in most real-world tasks, ML models will indeed require retraining or continuous training with this new data, either to obtain the desired performance or to avoid an opportunity cost.

+Our proposed evaluation protocol for ML sustainability is inspired by the \textit{prequential} evaluation of Streaming ML: we suggest employing current available data in increasingly large instance subsets to analyze the \textit{cumulative} environmental impact of performing inference on every new instance while intermittently or periodically retraining or continuously training the model on now labelled instances.
+This allows practitioners to carefully gauge indicator trade-offs in the \textit{performance vs. environmental impact vs. dataset size} triad on a long-term scale, and anticipate potentially unsustainable ML models on production-level requirements on model efficiency or performance.